New York Mets Run Trend

 New York Mets run-trend analysis

-WagerTrend currently reads the New York Mets' run production as heating up: the 5-game scoring average (5.60 runs) has pulled 0.65 above the 20-game baseline (4.95), a sign the offense is producing more than its longer-term norm.
-The current read has held for 10 game-days since the last moving-average crossover.
+WagerTrend currently reads the New York Mets' run production as cooling off: the 5-game scoring average (3.20 runs) sits 1.75 below the 20-game baseline (4.95), a sign the offense has slowed relative to its longer-term norm.
+The current read has held for 1 game-day since the last moving-average crossover.

-Across their last 5 games the New York Mets posted full-game run totals of 6 vs MIA, 10 vs MIA, 2 @ SEA, 3 @ SEA, 7 @ SEA.
+Across their last 5 games the New York Mets posted full-game run totals of 0 @ ATL, 3 @ ATL, 4 vs WSH, 5 vs WSH, 4 vs WSH.

 The chart above plots each game's run total against a 5- and 20-game moving-average envelope.
 When the shorter average pulls above the longer one, run production is heating up; when it slips below, it is cooling off.
 This is a descriptive read of past results, not a prediction or a betting recommendation — WagerBird's recommended positions live in the Terminal.